 The Group has certain assets, liabilities and related income and expenses which are not Sharia compliant as these existed before Ithmaar converted to an Islamic retail bank in April 2010.
-These are currently presented in accordance with FAS as modified by the CBB standards in the consolidated financial statements for the year ended 31 December 2021 as appropriate.
+These are currently presented in accordance with FAS in the consolidated financial statements for the year ended 31 December 2022 as appropriate.